MarcoWorms/WormyJs/README.md

 ### How to use the Engine:
 You should override: initialize(), update() and draw()
 -Initialize your GameObjects in "initialize()"
--"update()" runs 60 times/s, use deltaTime modifier for framerate independency. use it for your game logic.
+-"update()" runs 60 times/s, use deltaTime modifier for framerate independency.
+Use this for your game logic.
--"draw()" is called right after update. use it for drawing your GameObjects
+-"draw()" is called right after update.
+Use this for drawing your GameObjects
 *both background and default drawing colors can be set at "clearCanvas()" method on the Engine object.

 ![alt text](http://i.imgur.com/59i0K7E.png?1 "preview")